 When you create a custom user type, Universal DirectoryUniversal Directory enables you to store an unlimited amount of users and attributes from applications and sources like AD or HR systems.
 Any type of attributes are supported including linked-objects, sensitive attributes, and pre-defines lists.
 All of it accessible by all apps in our OIN catalog, over LDAP or via API. makes a copy of the latest default Okta user profile with the default 31 base Okta attributes.
-The copy is created with the new user type name you give it (for example, "Contractors").
+The copy is created with the new user type name you give it (for example, "Contractor").
 Once this copy is made, you can then add custom attributes that are relevant to the Contractor user type.

 You can customize the 31 base Okta user attributes.
 Each custom user type can have different attribute settings.
 You can make some attributes optional or required, select different enum types, and so on.
 Each user type can map the Okta user profile attributes to different application attributes and add custom attributes.
 This gives you complete flexibility in your authentication and provisioning scenarios.

 Each Okta end user can only have one user type.
 That is, Jane Doe can only have one Okta user profile type: either the default Okta user profile or a custom user type.
 You must maintain a one-to-one mapping.

-These are the known issues for the Early Access release:
+These are the known issues for custom user types:

-- Imports — New users created via imports are restricted to the default Okta user type.
+- Imported new users are restricted to the default Okta user type.

 - You cannot have two different user types using the same attribute name but with different data types.
 The data types must match.

-- Self-Service Registration — If Self-Service Registration is enabled in an orgThe Okta container that represents a real-world organization., all users in the org have their login IDs forcibly mapped to match their email addresses.
-That forced mapping applies to all User Types in that org.
+- If Self-Service Registration is enabled in an orgThe Okta container that represents a real-world organization., all users in the org have their login IDs forcibly mapped to match their email addresses.
+Forced mapping applies to all User Types in that org.